camila-dangelo-tempesta/credit_card_fraud_detection/README.md

 ## 2. BUSINESS ASSUMPTIONS

+We will use historical data to train models of Machine Learning.
+We hope the credit card company has a lot more historical examples of correct transactions than fraudulent transactions.

 The dataset contains transactions performed with credit cards in September 2013 by European cardholders.

 This dataset presents transactions that occurred in two days, in which we have 492 frauds in 284,807 transactions.
 The dataset is highly unbalanced, the positive class (frauds) represents 0.172% of all the transactions.
 It contains only numeric input variables which are the result of a PCA transformation.
 Due to confidentiality issues, it is not can provide the original features and more background information about the data.

 We will use the public dataset made available by the  [Machine Learning Group](https://www.kaggle.com/mlg-ulb/creditcardfraud)

  ### 2.1 **Assumptions:**